execution-flows/fy/documentation_site/docs/reference/property.md

 ## What are properties?
 `Execution Flow (fy)` properties allow you to define flow attributes that can be accessed in a controlled manner.
 These properties can either be abstract or implemented returning a constant or computed value.
 ## Abstract Properties
-An Abstract property in `fy` is a property that is defined but not implemented, leaving the implementation for subclasses.
-This ensures that any class inheriting from the flow must provide its own version of the property.
+An abstract property in `fy` is a property that is defined but not implemented.
+Abstract properties are exclusively used by base flows, methods, and other properties.
+The abstract property is the way for a base flow, method, or other property to request from a flow to provide the implementation of the abstract property.

 ### Example
 ```fy title="Abstract Property" linenums="1"